Opioids and Adolescents

 Prevalence of Adolescent Opioid Misuse

 Prescription drug misuse, which can include opioids, is among the fastest growing drug problems in the United States.
-In 2016, 3.6 percent of adolescents aged 12 to 17 reported misusing opioids over the past year.
-This percentage is twice as high among older adolescents and young adults aged 18 to 25.2 The vast majority of this misuse is due to prescription opioids, not heroin.
+In 2016, 3.6 percent of adolescents ages 12-17 reported misusing opioids over the past year.
+This percentage is twice as high among older adolescents and young adults ages 18-25.2 The vast majority of this misuse is due to prescription opioids, not heroin.

 Fortunately, opioid misuse is decreasing.
-For example, among high school seniors, past year misuse of pain medication, excluding heroin, decreased to 4.2 percent in 2017.
-The past-year misuse of Vicodin decreased from a peak of 10.5 percent in 2003 to 2.0 percent in 2017, and Oxycontin misuse has decreased from the peak rate of 5.5 percent in 2005 to 2.7 percent in 2017.
+For example, among high school seniors, past-year misuse of pain medication, excluding heroin, decreased from a peak of 9.5 in 2004 to 3.4 percent in 2018.
+The past-year misuse of Vicodin decreased from a peak of 10.5 percent in 2003 to 1.7 percent in 2018, and Oxycontin misuse has decreased from the peak rate of 5.5 percent in 2005 to 2.3 percent in 2018.
 Furthermore, students in the 12th grade believe that opioids are harder to obtain than in the past.
-In 2010, 54 percent of students in 12th grade believed that these drugs were easily accessible, as compared to 35.8 percent in 2017.3
+In 2010, 54 percent of students in 12th grade believed that these drugs were easily accessible, as compared to 32.5 percent in 2018.3

 Death from overdose is the most serious consequence of prescription drug misuse.
 And while the number of deaths from drug overdose remains quite low overall, the rate of overdose deaths among adolescents is increasing.
-In 2015, 4,235 youth aged 15 to 24 died from a drug-related overdose; over half of these were attributable to opioids.4 The health consequences of opioid misuse affect a much larger number of people.
-For example, the CDC estimates that for every young adult overdose death, there are 119 emergency room visits and 22 treatment admissions.5
+In 2015, 4,235 youth ages 15-24 died from a drug-related overdose; over half of these were attributable to opioids.4 The health consequences of opioid misuse affect a much larger number of people.
+For example, the Centers for Disease Control and Prevention (CDC) estimates that for every young adult overdose death, there are 119 emergency room visits and 22 treatment admissions.5

 Risk and Protective Factors